 All Buried Services must be protected by easement as detailed in the Code of Practice for Subdivision and Land Development, where the owner of that Buried Service is not the property owner.

-Every Person proposing to carry out excavation work must first:
+- 6.5.1 Every Person proposing to carry out excavation work must first: - a.

-- i.
 Establish whether Buried Services are located in the vicinity of the proposed excavation.
-Plans showing the location of Buried Services can be accessed via the Council's utilities maps, before Udig database; and - ii.
+Plans showing the location of Buried Services can be accessed via the Council's utilities maps, beforeUdig database; and - b.
 Identify whether the area is listed as Waahi Tapu.
-If a site is listed as Waahi Tapu or an unknown archaeological site is discovered, the requirements of the Heritage New Zealand Pouhere Taonga Act 2014 must be adhered to.

-No Person may excavate, or carry out piling or similar work closer than:

-- i.
-Five (5) metres from the centre line of Buried Services, or - ii.
+If a site is listed as Waahi Tapu or an unknown archaeological site is discovered, the requirements of the Heritage New Zealand Pouhere Taonga Act 2014 must be adhered to. - c.
+No Person may excavate, or carry out piling or similar work closer than: - d.
+Five (5) metres from the centre line of Buried Services, or - e.
 Two (2) metres from the centre line of Buried Services, without Council approval.
-Such approval may impose conditions on the carrying out of any work near the Buried Services.

-At least five (5) Working Days' written notice must be given to the Council before any excavation or physical works close to Buried Services commence.
-Where appropriate the Council may mark out to within 1m on the ground the location of any Buried Services, and may impose reasonable restrictions on the work it considers necessary to protect the Buried Services.

-No Person may cause the crushing load imposed on any Buried Services to exceed that which would arise from the soil overburden plus a HN-HO-72 wheel or axle load (as defined in the NZ Transport Agency Bridge Manual).

-No Person may place any additional material over or near Buried Services without Council approval.
-Removal of any covering material will be at the Customer's expense.

-When excavating and working around Buried Services due care musr be taken to ensure the services are not damaged, and that bedding and backfill is reinstated in accordance with the appropriate Council specification.

-Excavation within a road reserve is also subject to the permit process of the Council and/or roading authority.

-No building foundations or structures may be built over Buried Services,

-- iii. within the easement for the Buried Service or - iv. what would be the width of the easement for the Buried Service as detailed in the Code of Practice for Subdivision and Land Development.

-No Person may allow trees or shrubs to be planted over a Buried Service
+Such approval may impose conditions on the carrying out of any work near the Buried Services. - 6.5.2 At least five (5) Working Days' written notice must be given to the Council before any excavation or physical works close to Buried Services commence.
+Where appropriate the Council may mark out to within 1m on the ground the location of any Buried Services, and may impose reasonable restrictions on the work it considers necessary to protect the Buried Services. - 6.5.3 No Person may cause the crushing load imposed on any Buried Services to exceed that which would arise from the soil overburden plus a HN-HO-72 wheel or axle load (as defined in the NZ Transport Agency Bridge Manual). - 6.5.4 No Person may place any additional material over or near Buried Services without Council approval.
+Removal of any covering material will be at the Customer's expense. - 6.5.5 When excavating and working around Buried Services due care must be taken to ensure the services are not damaged, and that bedding and backfill is reinstated in accordance with the appropriate Council specification. - 6.5.6 Excavation within a road reserve is also subject to the permit process of the Council and/or roading authority. - 6.5.7 No building foundations or structures may be built over Buried Services, - a. within the easement for the Buried Service or - b. what would be the width of the easement for the Buried Service as detailed in the Code of Practice for Subdivision and Land Development. - c.
+As otherwise required by easement protections in the Napier City Council Code of Practice for Subdivision and Land Development. - 6.5.8 No Person may allow trees or shrubs to be planted over a Buried Service

-- i. within the easement for the Buried Service or - ii. what would be the width of the easement for the Buried Service as detailed in the Code of Practice for Subdivision and Land Development.

-NOTE - Excavation within roadways is also subject to the permit process of the appropriate roading authority.
+- a. within the easement for the Buried Service or - b. what would be the width of the easement for the Buried Service as detailed in the Code of Practice for Subdivision and Land Development - c.
+As otherwise required by easement protections in the Napier City Council Code of Practice for Subdivision and Land Development. - NOTE Excavation within roadways is also subject to the permit process of the appropriate roading authority.